 Mission Bay Beaches

-Lifeguard staffing on Mission Bay beaches is primarily seasonal, usually beginning with school spring break, continuing with spring weekends, becoming daily during summer, and reduced to weekends after summer through October.
-Between November and spring break, there are no lifeguarded beaches on Mission Bay.
+Lifeguard staffing on Mission Bay beaches is primarily seasonal.
+It usually begins with school spring break and continues through spring on weekends.
+Lifeguards staff most beaches daily during summer but are cut back to weekends after summer and through October.
+Between November and spring break there are no lifeguards on duty in Mission Bay.

-The primary Mission Bay beaches where staffing is provided most consistently are:
+The Mission Bay beaches where staffing is most consistently provided are:

 - Bonita Cove